saicumbulam/System-Design/system design popular/Dynamidb.md

 - Many Amazon services, such as shopping cart, bestseller lists, sales rank, product catalog, etc., need only primary-key access to data.
 - Dynamo provides a flexible design to let applications choose their desired level of availability and consistency.
 - CAP theorem terms, Dynamo falls within the category of AP systems (i.e., available and partition tolerant) and is designed for high availability and partition tolerance at the expense of strong consistency.
-- The primary motivation for designing Dynamo as a highly available system was the observation that the availability of a system directly correlates to the number of customers served.
+- The primary motivation for designing Dynamo as a highly available system
-- Therefore, the main goal is that the system, even when it is imperfect, should be available to the customer as it brings more customer satisfaction.
-- On the other hand, inconsistencies can be resolved in the background, and most of the time they will not be noticeable by the customer.

 **Summary of its other design goals:**